abisummers/abisummers.github.io/src/pages/articles/paris-libraries.md

 This is a big library, over multiple levels with a spiral stair case in the centre (there is also a lift).
 Some of the work spaces have a nice view over Jardin des Plantes which is cool (especially in spring and summer when there's lots of greens).
 Not all of the work spaces have plug sockets nearby.

 They have a large selection of books, including books in English.

+#### Médiathèque de la Canopée (1er)

+This library is super central - just above Les Halles, located at level 0 of Westfield-Forum des Halles.
+I've walked past this place countless times (often outside of their opening hours) and I had no idea that it was here.
+When entering, it feel a little sad and run down, the toilets have a lot of graffiti but the library is nice.
+They have a few different places to sit including but the windows so you can watch out over les halles or tables surrounded by books.

+They had a chill out zone at the back, with some bean bags to sit on and a creative room for kids.

+They had books in English and in Spanish (and maybe some other languages).
+I had a quick look at the selection before going to meet a friend.
+The book that stood out to me was _trainspotting_ because it's partially written in Scots so I imagine it's hard for a lot of non native English speakers to understand.
+I've just started reading this book (my own copy), and it's taking me a while to read it - and I lived in Scotland until I was 8 (living in Scotland doesn't mean you speak Scots but it does make understanding the Scottish accent easier).

 ### Other libraries